doug-leith/appFirewall/KNOWN_ISSUES.md

 ### Google QUIC connections are not selectively blocked (yet)

 The firewall blocks TCP connections.
 Google Chrome often uses an alternative UDP-based protocol called QUIC to connect to google services (other services don't support it yet).
 This protocol is currently being standardised, and in the future so other browsers/apps and other services may well start using QUIC too.
 Extending the firewall to allow blocking of QUIC connections is another "to do" list item.
 For now a workaround is to enable blocking of QUIC connections in the appFirewall preferences, which will force fall back to use of TCP (this is a safe, but not v elegant, solution).

+### Filtering of IPv6 connections can be slow

+If an IPv6 connection is already ongoing when the firewall starts then it can sometimes take the firewall a while to force the connection to stop.
+This is because of some frustrating historical decisions re implementing IPv6 raw sockets in MacOS (and also other BSD-based OS's), so unfortunately there's no easy workaround (Network Extensions in Catalina or other similar kernel extensions don't resolve this).